 Background

-The Commission Regulation (EU) 2016/919 enforcing the Baseline 3 Release 2 (B3R2) of the ERTMS/ETCS specifications states in its article 10 that: “If errors that do not allow the system to provide a normal service are detected the Agency shall publish as early as possible the respective solutions to correct them as well as the evaluation of their impact in the compatibility and stability of the existing ERTMS deployment.
-Within one year of the date of application of this Regulation, the Agency shall send to the Commission a technical opinion on the state of the findings logged in the ERTMS Change Request Database.
-The Commission shall analyse the technical opinion, assisted by the committee referred to in Article 29(1) of Directive 2008/57/EC.
-As set out in the second paragraph of Article 7 of Directive 2008/57/EC, if these errors do not justify immediate revision, the Commission may recommend that the technical opinion be used pending the review of the TSI”
+The Commission Regulation (EU) 2016/919 enforcing the Baseline 3 Release 2 (B3R2) of the ERTMS/ETCS specifications and amended by Commission Regulation (EU) 2019/776 states in its article 10 that: “If errors that do not allow the system to provide a normal service are detected, the Agency shall of its own motion or at the request of the Commission identify as soon as possible solutions to correct them and an evaluation of their impact on the compatibility and stability of the existing ERTMS deployment.
+In such cases, the Agency shall send to the Commission an opinion on such solutions and the evaluation.
+The Commission shall analyse the Agency's opinion, assisted by the committee referred to in Article 51(1) of Directive (EU) 2016/797, and may recommend that the solutions specified in the Agency's opinion apply until the next revision of the TSI.“

-This report is therefore to be incorporated in the Technical Opinion submitted to the Commission pursuant to the above mentioned article 10.
+This report is therefore to be incorporated in any Technical Opinion submitted to the Commission pursuant to the above mentioned article 10.

 Scope and Purpose